Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Prebiotics, Fiber, and Synbiotics for Longevity: Feeding the Microbiome for Gut and Metabolic Health

-AI Overview: Prebiotics, fiber, and synbiotics nourish beneficial gut microbes, support SCFA production, and strengthen the microbiome environment.
+AI Overview: Prebiotics, fiber, and synbiotics nourish beneficial gut microbes, support short-chain fatty acid production, and strengthen the microbiome environment.
 In longevity medicine, they represent the fuel layer of the microbiome.

 Probiotics get attention, but the microbiome does not run on probiotics alone.
 It needs fuel, environment, and stability.
 That is where prebiotics, fiber, and synbiotics become critical.